Menu

 Optical Storage

 If you want to remove the hassle and headache of moving information from technology A to technology B every few years for “Cold Storage or Long Term Storage”, then an optical storage makes sense.
-As mentioned previously an optical archiving solution is an expensive upfront cost, overall an optical solution will save money compared to other storage methods.
+As mentioned previously an optical archiving solution is an expensive upfront cost, overall an optical storage solution will save money compared to other storage methods.

 Optical storage access